AbdullahShehzad/expense-tracker/README.md

 # Expense Tracker App

 Welcome to our award-winning Expense Tracker App repository!
 This application was born out of passion, innovation, and teamwork during an intense application development competition.
-With only **9 hours** on the clock, our team, led by myself and including the incredibly talented [@faizanmalik2023](https://github.com/faizanmalik2023) and [iarhamanwaar](https://github.com/iarhamanwaar), set out to build a solution that addresses the real-world problem of expense tracking.
-Our hard work paid off, as we were honored with the **first prize** for our innovative application.
+With only **9 hours** on the clock, our team set out to build a solution that addresses the real-world problem of expense tracking.
+Our hard work paid off, as we were honored with the **runner up** for our innovative application.

 ## About The App